 Why Slotting Is Important

 Often, when an operation is seeking to make a warehouse or facility more efficient and productive, they begin by evaluating their current slotting process and determining whether or not improvements or optimizations can be made.
 A simple adjustment to process or implementation of new technology could have major benefits.
 Ultimately, a successful fulfillment process includes an organized and efficient order of operations that will not only increase order accuracy but will also increase productivity levels for the entire warehouse.

-- Freeing up space that can be used to store more inventory, SKUs, or automation, allowing you to postpone a costly redesign or move
+- Saving floor space that can be used to store more inventory, increase value added services, increase product lines, eliminate the need to expand or move

 - Improving inventory visibility